Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 (upload and connect) your model files.

 ## Running Atlantis
-At this stage you should be able to run an operational model (such as that provided [below](example-operational-model).)
+At this stage you should be able to run an operational model (such as that provided [above](example-operational-model), by calling a .sh or .bat file in the command line.

 <hr>
 <a name="linux3">